tareq1988/wp-recaptcha-integration/readme.txt

 = Privacy: Will the captcha send the visitors IP address to google? =

-Yes and no. The captcha verification process, comming into effect after the user has solved the challenge does not require the disclosure of the visitors IP address, so it is omitted.
+Yes and no. The captcha verification process, coming into effect after the user has solved the challenge does not require the disclosure of the visitors IP address, so it is omitted.

 But everything related to the displaying of the captcha widget like the challenge image,